Patient education: Weight loss treatments (Beyond the Basics)

-How quickly you lose weight depends upon several factors, such as your age, gender, and starting weight.
+How quickly you lose weight on a given calorie intake depends upon several factors, such as your age, gender, and starting weight.

-- Men lose more weight than women of similar height and weight when dieting because they use more energy.
+●Men lose more weight than women of similar height and weight when dieting because they have more muscle mass, which uses more energy.

 How many calories do I need? — You can estimate the number of calories you need per day based upon your current (or target) weight, gender, and activity level for women and for men .

 In general, it is best to choose foods that contain enough protein, carbohydrates, essential fatty acids, and vitamins.
-(See "Patient information: Diet and health (Beyond the Basics)".)
+(See "Patient education: Diet and health (Beyond the Basics)".)

-Try not to drink alcohol or drinks with added sugar, and most sweets (candy, cakes, cookies), since they rarely contain important nutrients.
+Try not to drink alcohol or sugar-sweetened beverages (sodas and fruit drinks) and avoid sweets (candy, cakes, cookies), since they rarely contain important nutrients .

-Portion-controlled diets — One simple way to diet is to buy packaged foods, like frozen low-calorie meals or meal-replacement canned drinks.
+Portion-controlled diets — One simple way to diet is to buy pre-packaged foods, like frozen low-calorie meals or meal-replacement canned drinks or bars.
 A typical meal plan for one day may include: